 Here I often resort to the Waldon Method, which gives us a way, in theory and practice, to support such children who are stuck in their cognitive and general development, and when nothing else seems to work.

-Instead, the activities and materials used in Waldon lessons aim to create enjoyable, self-motivating activities that are done for their own sake and for the joy of "doing", i.e. not to be praised or to meet the expectations of an educational adult.
+Instead, the activities and materials used in Waldon lessons aim to create enjoyable, self-motivating activities that are done for their own sake and for the joy of "doing", i.e. not to be praised or to meet the educational expectations of an adult.
 It is when unexpected things happen (aka so-called "mistakes"!) that new insights are gained and real learning takes place.
-By guiding learners appropriately and providing them with flexible play materials, we help them develop their basic understanding and train their spatial imagination as they explore and discover the similarities, differences, regularities, and patterns of the world, i.e., they learn how to learn.
+By guiding learners appropriately and providing them with flexible play materials, we help them develop their basic understanding and train their spatial awareness as they explore and discover the similarities, differences, regularities, and patterns of the world, i.e. they learn how to learn.

 Understand understand